rkonoplev/dniester/backend/src/main/resources/README.md

-# Main Application Configuration
+# Application Configuration Files

-This directory contains the primary configuration files for the Spring Boot application.
-These files define how the application behaves when it runs in a development or production environment.
+This directory contains the configuration files for the Spring Boot application.
+The setup uses a profile-based system to manage different environments, ensuring flexibility and separation of concerns.

-Spring Boot uses a profile-based system to manage configurations.
-The base configuration is in `application.yml`, and profile-specific properties (e.g., for `dev` or `prod`) are defined in `application-{profile}.yml` files.

 ---

-## `application.yml` (Base Configuration)

-This is the main, default configuration file for the Phoebe CMS backend.
-It contains properties that are common across all environments and are used by default during local development.

-### Key Properties:

-- **`spring.jpa.hibernate.ddl-auto: create-drop`**: This setting instructs Hibernate to automatically create the database schema when the application starts and drop it when it shuts down.
-This is useful for development, as it ensures a clean database on every restart.

-- **`spring.datasource.*`**: These properties configure the connection to the primary MySQL database.
-The URL, username, and password point to the database instance (e.g., a local Docker container) that the application uses for its data persistence.
+## Configuration Strategy

+The configuration is split across multiple files, loaded based on the active Spring profile.

+1.  **`application.yml` (Base)**: Contains common properties that apply to all environments, such as API paths, port numbers, and default JPA settings.

+2.  **`application-{profile}.yml` (Specific Overrides)**: Contains properties that override the base configuration for a specific profile.
+For example, `application-mysql.yml` provides settings specific to MySQL.

+3.  **`application-security.yml`**: A dedicated file for security-related properties (e.g., JWT secrets, CORS), which is always included.

+The active profiles are enabled via the `spring.profiles.active` property, typically passed as a command-line argument or in an environment variable.

 ---

-## `application-prod.yml` (Production Profile Example)

-A file like this would contain overrides for the production environment.
-When the application is run with the `prod` profile active (e.g., via `-Dspring.profiles.active=prod`), properties in this file take precedence.

-### Example Overrides:

-- **`spring.jpa.hibernate.ddl-auto: validate`**: In production, this would be set to `validate` or `none` to prevent accidental data loss.
-- **`spring.datasource.url`**: The URL would be updated to point to the production database instance.
+## File Descriptions

+-   **`application.yml`**
+    -   **Purpose**: The main, default configuration file.
+It defines the base for all other profiles.
+    -   **Key Settings**: Default server port, application name, base JPA configurations (like open-in-view), and includes the `security` profile by default.

+-   **`application-local.yml`**
+    -   **Purpose**: The primary profile for **local development**.
+It enables features useful for debugging.
+    -   **Key Settings**:
+        -   Enables Flyway (`flyway.enabled: true`).
+        -   Disables automatic schema generation (`ddl-auto: none`), giving control to Flyway.
+        -   Enables detailed SQL logging (`show-sql: true`, `format_sql: true`) for performance analysis.

+-   **`application-ci.yml`**
+    -   **Purpose**: Used exclusively during Continuous Integration (CI) builds, like on GitHub Actions.
+    -   **Key Settings**: Configured to connect to the database provided by the CI environment (e.g., a Testcontainers or Docker Compose service).

+-   **`application-mysql.yml`** & **`application-postgresql.yml`**
+    -   **Purpose**: Database-specific profiles.
+They provide the correct JDBC driver and Hibernate dialect for either MySQL or PostgreSQL.
+One of these should be activated alongside another profile (like `local`).

+-   **`application-security.yml`**
+    -   **Purpose**: Centralizes all security-related configurations.
+    -   **Key Settings**: JWT token expiration times, secret keys (often externalized), CORS policies, and paths excluded from security filters.
+It is automatically included by `application.yml`.